ra2302/ra2302.github.io/_posts/2025-08-06-Seven-PureHVNC-Dropper.md

 This piece of malware was spotted in one of the incident for which I led the response.
 It was executed, undetected by Defender for Endpoint and garned a full fledged IR investigation.
 I will not mention the whole IR process as this focuses more on the analysis of the dropper which was a multi-stage heavily obfucated python script & C# binary.

 ### How we got here?
 The user received a phishing link on their personal email address and opened it on their corporate device and it started the infection.
+It originated through a  .lnk file which is consistent with previous PureHVNC infections.
+The .lnk file included a obfuscated script which initiated the download of a master zip archive.
-It originated through a  file-fix attack which downloaded and unzipped a zip archive, followed by more zip archives which originated from master zip file and were extracted.
-Python launcher and all dependencies were extracted from the zip archives in the "C:\Users\Public\Windows\" directory and it executed a python script in memory.
-Sadly I can't share the screenshots or more information as it might contain senstive information.
-From the very beginning, the attack happened through memory only.
+That was followed by the creation more zip archives with .pdf extension which originated from master zip file and were extracted.
+Python launcher and all dependencies, including malware config file, were extracted from the zip archives in the "C:\Users\Public\Windows\" directory and it executed a python script in memory.
+I can't share the screenshots or more information as it might contain senstive information.
+From the very beginning, the attack happened mainly through memory only.
 Here's the initial stager command.
 ```
-cmd /c cd "" && start "Google Ads Playbook.docx" && certutil -decode Document.pdf Invoice.pdf && images.png x -ibck -y poX3ff7b6Bfi76keXy3xmSWnX0uqsFYur Invoice.pdf C:\\Users\\Public && del /s /q Document.pdf && del /s /q Invoice.pdf && del /s /q images.png && del /s /q "Contract Invoice.docx" && del /s /q "Evidence Report.docx" && cd C:\\Users\\Public\\Windows && start svchost.exe Lib\\images.png MR_Q_NEW_VER_BOT && exit && exit
+cmd /c cd "" && start "Google Ads Playbook.docx" && certutil -decode Document.pdf Invoice.pdf && images.png x -ibck -y -poX3ff7b6Bfi76keXy3xmSWnX0uqsFYur Invoice.pdf C:\\Users\\Public && del /s /q Document.pdf && del /s /q Invoice.pdf && del /s /q images.png && del /s /q "Contract Invoice.docx" && del /s /q "Evidence Report.docx" && cd C:\\Users\\Public\\Windows && start svchost.exe Lib\\images.png MR_Q_NEW_VER_BOT && exit && exit
 ```
-Sadly I was not able to get my hands on the very initial payload which initated the download due to undisclosable reason.
-But the silver lining being we have the actual malicious payload and we know the methodology followed by the stager.
+Sadly I was not able to get my hands on the very initial payload which initated the download due to undisclosable reason hence, the lack of information in this step.
+But the silver lining is that we have the actual malicious payload and we know the methodology followed by the stager.
 Let's begin with the actual payload.
 All the IOCs will be mentioned in the appendix.

 ### Initial script
 The initial payload is a python script which is executed in memeory with the following command